-A native of Los Angeles, Rabbi Shaul Osadchey served the Jewish community of Houston for 30 years as Director of the Houston B’nai B’rith Hillel Foundation and Rabbi of Congregations Brith Shalom and Congregation Or Ami prior to coming to Calgary.
-He holds a B.A. in Religious Studies and Political Science from the University of California at Berkeley, a Master’s Degree in Hebrew Language at Hebrew Union College, Rabbinic Ordination from Hebrew Union College, and a Doctor of Divinity, honoris causis, from Hebrew Union College and the Jewish Theological Seminary.
+A native of Los Angeles, Rabbi Shaul Osadchey served the Jewish community of Houston for 30 years as Director of the Houston B’nai B’rith Hillel Foundation and Rabbi of Congregations Brith Shalom and Congregation Or Ami prior to coming to Calgary in July, 2009.
+He holds a B.A. in Religious Studies and Political Science from the University of California at Berkeley, a Master’s Degree in Hebrew Language at Hebrew Union College, Rabbinic Ordination from Hebrew Union College, and Doctor of Divinity, honoris causis, degrees from Hebrew Union College and the Jewish Theological Seminary.

-Highlights of Rabbi Osadchey’s professional achievements include innovative educational programs that embraced a family and intergenerational philosophy, the creation of a program about Jews in space that led to congregant and astronaut Dr. Jeffrey Hoffman taking the first Torah scroll into space in 1996, instituting the first Jewish AIDS Care Team in Houston in 1986, becoming the first Jewish president of Interfaith Ministries of Greater Houston, officiating at the first same-sex Jewish wedding in Houston in 2000, and taking an active role in interfaith work that focused on relations with the Christian and Moslem communities.
-Rabbi Osadchey has served as a frequent lecturer for organizations including the Melton Adult Institute, churches and other religious institutions, as well as the University of Houston and Rice University.
+Highlights of Rabbi Osadchey’s professional achievements include innovative educational programs that embraced a family and intergenerational philosophy, the creation of a program about Jews in space that led to congregant and astronaut Dr. Jeffrey Hoffman taking the first Torah scroll into space in 1996, instituting the first Jewish AIDS Care Team in Houston in 1986, becoming the first Jewish president of Interfaith Ministries of Greater Houston in 1990, officiating at the first same-sex Jewish wedding in Houston in 2000, and taking an active role in interfaith work that focused on relations with the Christian and Moslem communities.

-Politically active within the Jewish and civic communities, Rabbi Osadchey was a leader in the struggle for Soviet Jewry and led two missions to the Soviet Union to visit refuseniks in 1971 and 1983.
-He established Houston Action for Soviet Jewry and actively led resettlement efforts.
-Rabbi Osadchey’s other Jewish communal activities over the years have included leadership roles as the President of the Kallah of Texas Rabbis, President of the Houston Rabbinical Association; and board member of the Jewish National Fund and Holocaust Museum Houston..
+Politically active within the Jewish community, Rabbi Osadchey was a leader in the struggle for Soviet Jewry and led two missions to the Soviet Union to visit refugees in 1971 and 1983.
+He co-founded Houston Action for Soviet Jewry and actively led resettlement efforts.
+Rabbi Osadchey’s other Jewish communal activities over the years have included leadership roles as the President of the Kallah of Texas Rabbis, President of the Houston Rabbinical Association; and board member of the Jewish National Fund and Holocaust Museum Houston.

-Rabbi Osadchey’s passion of social action is evident in his commitment to the community at large where he served as a board member of the Houston Rescue and Restore Coalition and the American Leadership Forum; founding member, Katy-West Houston Interfaith Clergy Association; advisory board member, Union Community Fund; co-chair, program committee, National Workshop on Christian-Jewish Relations; president, Interfaith Ministries of Greater Houston; Campaign chairman, United Way Campaign for the Homeless; Senior Fellow, American Leadership Forum member, National Interreligious Task Force on Black-Jewish Relations and Houston AIDS Interfaith Council.
+Rabbi Osadchey’s passion for social justice is evident in his commitment to the community at large where he served as a board member of the Houston Rescue and Restore Coalition and the American Leadership Forum; founding member, Katy-West Houston Interfaith Clergy Association; advisory board member, Union Community Fund; co-chair, program committee, National Workshop on Christian-Jewish Relations; president, Interfaith Ministries of Greater Houston; Campaign Chair, United Way Campaign for the Homeless; Senior Fellow, American Leadership Forum, National lnterreligious Task Force on Black-Jewish Relations and Houston AIDS Interfaith Council.

 Rabbi Osadchey and his wife, Bobbie, married in 2000.
-They have six children and six grandchildren.
+They have six children and ten grandchildren.